Liverpool slave trade: History

-After 1780, the Liverpool slave trade reached its height, there was no shortage of docking facilities at the Port of Liverpool.
-The local government, the Liverpool Corporation, was unusual for its time because of its financial strength and it invested or £1 million in 6 new docks during the 18th century.
-Liverpool's docks were also used for ship building, they built 26 per cent of the total UK shipping involved in the slave trade, a total of 2,120 ships between 1701 and 1810.
+After 1780, the Liverpool slave trade reached its height, and there was no shortage of docking facilities at the Port of Liverpool.
+The local government, the Liverpool Corporation, was unusual for its time because of its financial strength; and it invested £1 million in six new docks during the 18th century.
+Liverpool's docks were also used for ship building; they built 26 per cent of the total UK shipping involved in the slave trade, a total of 2,120 ships between 1701 and 1810.
 In comparison, the next two biggest slave ports, London and Bristol, combined, built less than half of the slave ships built in Liverpool.

-Liverpool's growth as a slave trade port was caused by locational advantages, at time of war, Bristol and London ships would have to sail closer mainland Europe before making a crossing to North America and the West Indies, in contrast Liverpool ships could sail North of Ireland after leaving port.
+Liverpool's growth as a slave trade port was caused by locational advantages: in time of war, Bristol and London ships would have to sail closer to mainland Europe before making a crossing to North America and the West Indies.
+In contrast Liverpool ships could sail north of Ireland after leaving port.
 A second advantage was Liverpool's close association with the nearby Isle of Man.
-Until 1765 the island had tax free status, allowing Dutch East Indiamen vessels to warehouse goods that could then be picked up by Liverpool ships for onward travel into the Atlantic ocean without paying landing fees to the UK government.
-A third reason for Liverpool's ascendency in the slave trade was the cities close proximity to the industrialising North of England.
-Liverpool slave traders could readily source goods to be traded for enslaved people, the African slave traders in particular favoured trading in cotton goods, an industry that Lancashire became productive with.
+Until 1765 the island had tax free status, allowing Dutch East Indiamen vessels to warehouse goods that could then be picked up by Liverpool ships for onward travel into the Atlantic Ocean without paying landing fees to the UK government.
+A third reason for Liverpool's ascendency in the slave trade was the city's close proximity to the industrialising North of England.
+Liverpool slave traders could readily source goods to be traded for enslaved people: the African slave traders in particular favoured trading in cotton goods, a major industry in Lancashire.

-Liverpool's slave traders bought captives across the whole of West Africa, however they specialised in the Bight of Biafra and West Central Africa.
+Liverpool's slave traders bought captives across the whole of West Africa; however they specialised in the Bight of Biafra and West Central Africa.
 From 1740 to 1810 they took 427,000 people from the Bight of Biafra and 197,000 from West Central Africa.